ogxd/gxhash/README.md

 Throughput is measured as the number of bytes hashed per second.

-*Some prefer talking **latency** (time for generating a hash) or **hashrate** (the number of hashes generated per second) for measuring hash function performance, but those are all equivalent in the end as they all boil down to measuring the time it takes to hash some input and then apply different scalar transformation.
+*Some prefer talking of **latency** (time for generating a hash) or **hashrate** (the number of hashes generated per second) for measuring hash function performance, but those are all equivalent in the end as they all boil down to measuring the time it takes to hash some input and then apply different scalar transformation.
 For instance, if latency for a `4 bytes` hash is `1 ms`, then the throughput is `1 / 0.001 * 4 = 4000 bytes per second`.
 Throughput allows us to conveniently compare the performance of a hash function for any input size on a single graph.*

+The `throughput` benchmark is custom (it does not rely on criterion.rs).
+In an attempt of reducing biais in this microbenchmark as much as possible, it shuffles seeds, input data, and alignment.
+It also has the benefit of being less of a "black box" compared to criterion.
+There is however a criterion-based throughput benchmark named `throughput_criterion` if you prefer.
+Results vary slightly between the two benchmarks, don't hesitate to submit an issue if you suspect biais and want to suggest improvements.

 **Latest Benchmark Results:**
 ![aarch64](./benches/throughput/aarch64.svg)